AarushSharmaa/Fun_With_Triangles/README.md

 # Fun With Triangles

-A web app to revisit all basic concepts involving Triangles.
+- A web app to revisit all basic concepts involving Triangles
+- There are 4 games in this web app named as : Is Triangle?, Triangle Quiz, Calculate Hypotenuse and Calculate Area

-Tech involved: HTML, CSS and JavaScript
+## Tech involved:

+- HTML
+- CSS
+- JavaScript
+- Deployed via Netlify

-# Note
+## Note

-Web app is still in progress.
+This may not respond properly on mobile devices.
+Use on it laptop/computer.